panlilu/bcc-web-redemption/readme.md

 Simple BitcoinCash web wallet.

-Your private key won't go our from your browser.
+Your private key won't go out from your browser.

 THIS PROJECT IS NOT WORKING CURRENT.